abubakar-alam/Diabetes-Prediction-Model/README.md

-It is A diabetes prediction model
+It is a diabetes prediction model
 <br>
 used Svm classification model
 <br>